wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 The numbers listed above would be associated with the zeroBasedNodeIndex parameter.
 By default, Wavefront identifies each node separated by a dot delimiter.
 This is why `customerA_latency` is considered a single node.

-If the data you'd like to extract a node from includes delimiters such as a hyphen ("-") or underscore ("_"), then you can use the `[,"delimiterDefinition"]` parameter for `aliasMetric()` in order to identify those as delimiters as well.
+If the data you want to extract a node from includes delimiters such as a hyphen ("-") or underscore ("_"), then you can use the `[,"delimiterDefinition"]` parameter for `aliasMetric()` in order to identify those as delimiters as well.
 The proper syntax for `aliasMetric()` using the zeroBasedNodeIndex approach is as follows (parameters in brackets and italicized are optional parameters):

 ```
 aliasMetric(expression, [metric|source|{tagk, <pointTagKey>},] zeroBasedNodeIndex [,"delimiterDefinition"])
 ```

-- `expression` - This parameter represents the underlying ts() expression that you'd like to extract a piece of information from.
+- `expression` - The ts() expression to extract a piece of information from.
-- `[metric|source|{tagk, <pointTagKey>},]` - This parameter enables the user to specify which set of data to extract a node from for the purpose of renaming one or more metrics. {tagk, pointTagKey} is used if you'd like to extract a node from an existing point tag value.
+- `[metric|source|{tagk, <pointTagKey>},]` - Which set of data to extract a node from for the purpose of renaming one or more metrics. `{tagk, pointTagKey}` is used if you want to extract a node from an existing point tag value.
 To use this approach, enter tagk followed by the particular `<pointTagKey>` associated with the point tag value.
-For example, if you have point tag Region=us-west-2b, and you'd like to replace the existing metric name with the entire point tag value, then you would enter tagk, Region and set the zeroBasedNodeIndex to 0.
-If an option (metric, source, tagk) is not explicitly entered, then the option is set to metric by default.
+For example, if you have point tag `Region=us-west-2b`, and you want to replace the existing metric name with the entire point tag value, then you would enter `tagk, Region` and set the zeroBasedNodeIndex to 0.
+If an option (metric, source, tagk) is not explicitly entered, then the option is set to `metric` by default.
-- `zeroBasedNodeIndex` - This parameter refers to which particular node you'd like to extract from the selected source name(s), metric name(s), or point tag value(s), and use to rename one or more metric(s).
+- `zeroBasedNodeIndex` - Which particular node you want to extract from the selected source name(s), metric name(s), or point tag value(s), and use to rename one or more metric(s).
 Regardless of whether metric, source, or tagk, `<pointTagKey>` is selected, this option must be included.
-- `[,"delimiterDefinition"]` - This parameter should be used if the node you'd like to extract is separated by a delimiter other than period (".").
-For example, if I wanted to extract 'total_environment' from 'disk.space-total_environment', then I would set my zeroBasedNodeIndex to 2 and my [,"delimiterDefinition"] to ".-".
+- `[,"delimiterDefinition"]` - Use if the node you want to extract is separated by a delimiter other than period (".").
+For example, if you wante to extract `total_environment` from `disk.space-total_environment`, then set zeroBasedNodeIndex to 2 and [,"delimiterDefinition"] to ".-".
 If no [,"delimiterDefinition"] is specified, then only periods (".") are considered delimiters.

 ### zeroBasedNodeIndex Example